 Some examples of phototropism are as follows:

-Ques 7.
+Q7.
 Which signals will get disrupted in case of a spinal cord injury?

 Ans: The reflex arc connections between the input and output nerves meet in a bundle in the spinal cord.
-In fact, nerves from all over the body meet in a bundle in the spinal cord on their way to the brain.
+Nerves from all over the body meet in a bundle in the spinal cord on their way to the brain.
 In case of any injury to the spinal cord, the signals coming from the nerves as well as the signals coming to the receptors will be disrupted.

-Ques 8.
+Q8.
 How does chemical coordination occur in plants?

-Ans: In animals, control and coordination occur with the help of nervous system.
+Ans: In animals, control and coordination occur with the help of the nervous system.
 However, plants do not have a nervous system.

 These hormones are produced in one part of the plant body and are translocated to other needy parts.
 For example, a hormone produced in roots is translocated to other parts when required.